PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### UOEXETER-CMIP-1-3-0

+v1.3.1 does minor plus updates and adds the aerosol number density requested by some modelling groups.
+Hence v1.3.0 is deprecated.

 ### UOEXETER-CMIP-1-2-0

 v1.3.0 updates the handling of small eruptions in the pre-satellite era.
 Hence v1.2.0 is retracted.